GizmoRay/obsidian-goal-tracker/README.md

 #### Streak tracker

-Use "status: on" within the configuration to enable a longest recent streak feature.
+Use "streak: on" within the configuration to enable a longest recent streak feature.

 Example: